The role of the Trustee Directors

 Mrs Katharine Michal Anne Crouch

 Appointed: 1st April 2019.
-Member of the Education Committee.
+Chair of the Education Committee.

 Katharine entered the teaching profession after graduating from the University of Leicester with a degree in Biological Sciences.
 During her career, she has taught in maintained sector and independent schools, chiefly in the secondary sector in London and Surrey.
 Her career has encompassed teaching and management roles, serving as a Deputy and a Headteacher in an all through school from age 3-18.
 She spent a number of years as Director of Pastoral Care where she exercised and developed a keen interest in how schools support children and families.
 Katharine has been married for over thirty years and has three grown up children.
 She is a committed member of a local church.